Who is Tom Walker? Meet the Love Island series 5 contestant and model

 However, she rather openly pied him off when he tried to be a little more forward with her.

-But it wasn’t just over for Tom just yet, who won Maura back (very briefly) when he kissed her on the terrace – before well and truly putting his foot in it with her.
+But it wasn’t over for Tom just yet.
+He won Maura back (very briefly) when he kissed her on the terrace – before well and truly putting his foot in it.
+After Maura won a night in the Hideaway, she picked Tom to join her but then overheard his bantering with the boys about what he was going to get up to with her.

 Tom was very much put in his place by Maura after making THAT comment… #LoveIsland pic.twitter.com/7ROHSlzBp8